 Name matching is a common method used in sanctions screening, but it’s fraught with challenges.
 Variations in spelling, similar names, cultural naming conventions, and language differences can lead to misidentification and false positives.

-Sanctions Screening is a risk management strategy.
+Sanction Screening is a risk management strategy.
 The primary goal is to prevent any engagement with parties that have been sanctioned for participating in illegal activities, thereby avoiding substantial financial penalties and reputational damage.
-Here are the benefits of employing sanctions Screening:
+Here are the benefits of employing sanction Screening:

-With sanctions lists being legal restrictions, compliance is not optional for businesses. sanctions screening ensures that companies adhere to international norms and regulations, thereby avoiding potential legal risks and financial penalties.
+With sanctions lists being legal restrictions, compliance is not optional for businesses.
+Sanction screening ensures that companies adhere to international norms and regulations, thereby avoiding potential legal risks and financial penalties.

 The reputation of a business is its most valuable asset.
 Robust sanctions screening processes protect this asset by demonstrating the business’s commitment to ethical practices and regulatory compliance.
 Additionally, it helps prevent financial loss by identifying and blocking transactions that may involve sanctions breaches or activities under embargo.